Mellon Research Initiative: Events

 Organized by Robert Slifkin, Assistant Professor of Fine Arts, Institute of Fine Arts, New York University.

 In the past few years, interest in contemporary art as a viable subject for art historical scholarship and pedagogy has substantially expanded.
 As increasing numbers of graduate students pursue dissertations and masters theses on the art produced in their lifetimes, many art history programs have sought to enlarge course offerings and faculty expertise in these fields.
 While these trends certainly reflect the growing clout of contemporary art in the marketplace and museums it may also suggest a larger shift in the discipline of art history itself.
 This workshop seeks to better understand these broader methodological implications of the new disciplinary terrain of contemporary art.
-Working from the hypothesis that it is possible to produce serious art historical scholarship on contemporary art this workshop will consider the practical and methodological challenges such material poses for the practicing art historian.
+Working from the hypothesis that it is possible to produce serious art historical scholarship on contemporary art this workshop considered the practical and methodological challenges such material poses for the practicing art historian.

 Alexander Alberro, Virginia Bloedel Wright Professor of Art History, Barnard College